History of the Philadelphia Phillies: 2007–08 offseason: Philly favorites

-Even though their sweep from the playoffs was a disappointment, the Phillies started on their quest for October baseball in 2008 by trading OF Michael Bourn, RHP Geoff Geary, and 3B Michael Costanzo (since traded to the Baltimore Orioles) to the Houston Astros for RHP Brad Lidge and IF Eric Bruntlett.
-They also re-signed LHP J. C. Romero to a three-year deal, in addition to bringing back manager Charlie Manuel and the rest of the coaching staff.
+Even though their sweep from the playoffs was a disappointment, the Phillies started on their quest for October baseball in 2008 by trading outfielder Michael Bourn, right-handed pitcher Geoff Geary, and third baseman Michael Costanzo (since traded to the Baltimore Orioles) to the Houston Astros for right-handed pitcher Brad Lidge and infielder Eric Bruntlett.
+They also re-signed left-handed pitcher J. C. Romero to a three-year deal, in addition to bringing back manager Charlie Manuel and the rest of the coaching staff.

-The Phillies signed OF Geoff Jenkins to a two-year deal, to be the left-handed part of a platoon with right-handed OF Jayson Werth.
-They also signed OF So Taguchi to a one-year deal, as a pinch hitter/backup outfielder.
-With these new outfielders coming into town, the Phillies sold OF Chris Roberson to the Baltimore Orioles.
-Most recently, the Phillies acquired free-agent 3B Pedro Feliz, formerly of the San Francisco Giants, inking him to a two-year contract worth $8.5 million.
-These additions relegated IF/OF Greg Dobbs to a utility role, where he excelled in the previous season as the team's primary left-handed pinch hitter.
+The Phillies signed outfielder Geoff Jenkins to a two-year deal, to be the left-handed part of a platoon with right-handed outfielder Jayson Werth.
+They also signed outfielder So Taguchi to a one-year deal, as a pinch hitter/backup outfielder.
+With these new outfielders coming into town, the Phillies sold outfielder Chris Roberson to the Baltimore Orioles.
+Most recently, the Phillies acquired free-agent third baseman Pedro Feliz, formerly of the San Francisco Giants, inking him to a two-year contract worth $8.5 million.
+These additions relegated infielder/outfielder Greg Dobbs to a utility role, where he excelled in the previous season as the team's primary left-handed pinch hitter.
 On February 21, 2008, an arbitrator ruled in Ryan Howard's favor, giving him a $10 million salary for the 2008 season.

 Major League Baseball's website also named the Phillies as the favorites for the National League East championship for 2008.
 Meanwhile, in the wake of the 2007 season and Carlos Beltrán's calling out of the 2008 Phillies' team, the Mets–Phillies rivalry now stood as one of the most intense in baseball.